cosmos/vega-test/README.md

 ```
 ### Change the genesis file

-We have prepared a genesis file which was obtained by `gaiad export` on cosmoshub-4 network at height 7368387.
+We have prepared a genesis file in this repo which was obtained by `gaiad export` on cosmoshub-4 network at height 7368387.
 Uncompress this genesis file and use it as the genesis data to mock the cosmoshub upgrade.

 ```shell
 cd vega-test